New England Wildlife Centers

 What Exotic and Non-Traditional Animals Do You Treat?

-Our caring and highly experienced veterinarians Dr. Mertz and our other veterinarians only treat exotic animals including reptiles, small mammals such as guinea pigs, pigs, and rabbits, and avian species such as chickens.
+Our caring and highly experienced veterinarians Dr. Mertz and our other veterinarians only treat exotic animals including reptiles, small mammals such as guinea pigs, and rabbits, and avian species such as chickens.

 - Ball pythons